RedNicStone/libosmio-headers/README.md

 ## Contributing to this repository
 Unfortunately contributions to this repository will be accepted only under rare circumstances. \
 Since this repo holds the API footprint of libosmio, any change is likely to impact or even break existing loaders and ICDs. \
-The repo and CMake files are unlikely to have any impact though, so feel free to open contributions to these.
+The readme and CMake files are unlikely to have any impact though, so feel free to open contributions to these.

 ## Opening issues on this repository
 Issues regarding the header files provided by this repository are likely to force an API change, so they fall under the same restrictions as [contributing](#contributing-to-this-repository).